Anomalous statistics of laser-cooled atoms in dissipative optical lattices: Implications for fundamental concepts in Statistical Physics

 \subsection{Violation of the equipartition theorem}

-The previous sections focused on free, untrapped systems (with the exception of the trapped ion system of Fig.~\ref{fig:fig7}).
-It is natural to now address the question of to what extent is this behavior modified in the presence of an external binding potential.
+The previous sections focused on free, untrapped systems [with the exception of the trapped ion system of Fig.~\ref{fig:fig7}~\cite{Katori1997}].
+It is natural to now address the effect of an external binding potential, whose scale is much larger than the wavelength of the Sisyphus lattice and is hence not averaged out in the semiclassical treatment.
 Generally, a violation of equipartition in this inherently non-equilibrium system might be expected.
-The question that arises is can the effect be quantified?
-Differently, instead of searching for an expected violation of an existing theorem one may formulate a new approach, relating between moments of position and momentum for the non-linear friction under study.
-These questions have been studied theoretically both in its simplest context -- that of a harmonic well -- in~\cite{Dechant2015PRL,Dechant2016} and recently in a more general context~\cite{Falasco2022}.
+The question that then arises is ``can the effect be quantified?"
+In this case, instead of simply searching for an expected violation of equipartition, the issue becomes one of determining the relation between moments of position and momentum for the non-linear friction under study.
+These have been studied theoretically, both in the simple context of a harmonic well~\cite{Dechant2015PRL,Dechant2016} and recently in a more general context~\cite{Falasco2022}.
 These works focus on the steady-state phase-space distribution of the particles and in particular the breakdown of equipartition and the virial theorem.
 The dynamics and violation of the equipartition of the energy in the system have also been probed experimentally in~\cite{Afek2020}.